 The term impedance is used in many different contexts like transmission lines, loudspeakers, and basic electrical components.
-At school, we were all taught about impedance using the general physics of electricity.
+At school, we were all taught about the impedance of inductors using the general physics of electricity.
 Still, if engineers have not worked with real impedance problems in PCBs or electrical components, its practical meaning may not be clear.
 It is easy to get confused without understanding where impedance originated and hearing it is used in many different contexts.
 In this article, I go through the basics of impedance.

 Basic electrical reactive elements are capacitance and inductance.
 I don’t use the terms capacitor and inductor because these relate to real physical components, and now we are considering the ideal phenomena only.
 These two ideal “components” have an impedance that depends on the frequency.
-This means that with constant voltage, the current flowing through the component changes with the frequency because the impedance changes with frequency.
-For example, an ideal capacitor has a typical impedance like in Figure 1.
+This means that with constant voltage, the current flowing through the component changes with the frequency because the impedance of inductor changes with frequency.
+For example, an ideal capacitor has a typical impedance as in Figure 1.
 Impedance is high at low frequency but gets smaller when frequency gets higher.
-If we want to get current through the capacitance to be the same in both low and high frequencies, we need to add higher voltage when the signal operates at low frequency and smaller voltage at higher signal frequencies.
+If we want to get current through the capacitance to be the same in both low and high frequencies, we need to add higher voltage when the signal operates at low frequencies and smaller voltage at higher signal frequencies.

 Figure 2.
 Ideal inductor impedance

 In practice, all real-life impedances are consequences of different combinations of series or parallel connected inductances and capacitances.
-Together these two components create impedances that depend on whether the capacitance and the inductance are connected in parallel or series like shown in Figure 3.
+Together these two components create impedances that depend on whether the capacitance and the inductance are connected in parallel or series as shown in Figure 3.